The WDHL abides by USA Hockey Rules and also the league has adopted its own Rules and Regulations amended as required by the League Commissioner.

 B. Game Timing

-Each game will consist of three 15 minute periods stop time unless at any point in the third period, one team leads by four goals when the game will revert to running time.
-If the losing team scores to cut the differential to three, then stop time will commence again until the end of the period or the differential is four goals.
+Each game will consist of three 15 minute periods stop time unless at any point in the third period, one team leads by five goals when the game will revert to running time.
+If the losing team scores to cut the differential to four, then stop time will commence again until the end of the period or the differential is five or more goals.